-I have said this before, and I will say it again.
+I’ve said this before, and I will say it again.
 I love budgets!

 The feeling of being out of control with my money sends me into a tailspin.
 Budgeting helps me to regain a sense of control over my money.